 To prevent landlords from pegging their rental increments on the value appreciation, Dubai Decree No.43 of 2013 states the following:

-Given the volatility of the property markets, Sheikh Mohammed bin Rashid Al Maktoum issued the Decree No. 43 of 2013 meant to prevent the market from out-pricing itself.
+Given the volatility of the property markets, Sheikh Mohammed bin Rashid Al Maktoum issued Decree No. 43 of 2013 meant to prevent the market from out-pricing itself.
 Also, to curb illegal rent increment.

 The Real Estate Regulatory Authority (RERA) provides the rental increase calculator.
 Meaning, a tool meant to educate tenants and landlords in determining whether the increment is legal or not.